ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Suotjld Read Newspapers.
+It is
+a great mistake in fuuiale education to keep
+a young lady&#x27;s timo aud attention devoted
+to only tbo tasbionabio literature or tue day.
+If you would qualify her for conversation,
+you must give her something to talk about
+give nor education witn tuis actual woria
+and its transpiring events.
+Urge her to
+read tho newspaper, and becomo familiar
+with the present character and improve
+ments of our race.
+History is of some im-
 Eortancc, but the past world is dead and we
 ave nothing to do with it.
 Our thoughts
 and our concerns should bo for. tho present